patrick-steele-idem/app-module-path-node/README.md

 app-module-path
 =====================

-This simple module enables you to add additional directories to the Node.js module search for top-level app modules only.
+This simple module enables you to add additional directories to the Node.js module search path (for top-level app modules only).
 This allows application-level modules to be required as if they were installed into the `node_modules` directory.

 ## Installation